serpent-os/serpentos.com/docs/index.md

 As a project, we care deeply about **how things work** - so our primary goal is to improve the automation and tooling used by our developers and contributors to streamline delivery of features and updates to our users.

-!!! danger "Serpent OS is in active, heavy development"

-    We welcome all contributions at this stage of our development, as we transition from prototypes to deliverables, especially with our transition to Rust.
-With the integration of system triggers nearing, we'll begin to publish frequent desktop ISOs and OCI images for dog-fooding purposes.

 ## Meet the tools

 We said we care deeply - and this is made a reality through our tooling.
 Whether it's package builds, orchestration of updates,